jolampi/ultira-ai-toe/documents/weekly_reporting.md

 JaCoCo took some while to set up due to a lack of practice, but I did manage to figure it out in the end.
 The main issue was probably going with Gradle in favor of Maven, which I wasn't that proficient with using Netbeans.

 Time spent this week: 7 hours.

+# Week 3

+I'm starting to get the final picture of how the code should be structured.
+That basically means that a good amount of refactoring is on the way.
+The AI took less time than anticipated to get into a basic shape.
+I'm still working on the finer details of how a move should be selected in practise.
+Some test results also need to be verified before I can consider that part to be "working."

+After these two milestones I will shift the focus to implementing the data structures that currently work as wrappers.
+Working around Java's annoying lack of Generic arrays is not something I'm looking towards to.
+Creating Javadocs will also be finally sensible as I'm starting to finally settle with my methods.

+Time spent this week: 14 hours.